Development: What attracted you to a career in commercial real estate?

 Development: What does leadership mean to you?

-Development: What is your primary role as president and chief development officer at Dweck Properties?
+Development: What is your primary role as CEO at Advance Realty Investors today?

-Development: What qualities do you look for when hiring senior people?
+Development: What qualities do you look for when hiring senior leadership?

 Development: How do you resolve internal conflicts or mistakes at the company?

-Development: What crucial lessons have you learned during your time in the business?
+Development: What crucial lessons have you learned during the time you have been in the business?

-Development: How do you like to relax during your time away from work?
+Development: How do you like to de-stress during your off hours?